jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Income
 (2) An amount not treated as being derived by the person under subsection (1B) is treated under section CV 12 (Trustees: amounts received after person’s death) as income derived by the trustee in the income year.

-### HC 8B Trustee income in income year of person’s death and following 3 income years
+### HC 8B Income in income year of person’s death and following 3 income years
 When this section applies
 (1) This section applies to a trustee of an estate of a deceased person for the income year in which the person died and the subsequent 3 income years.
 Basic rate of tax for trustee
-(2) For an income year in which the trustee derives trustee income, the basic rate of income tax for the trustee on each dollar of the trustee’s taxable income is set out in schedule 1, part A, clause 6B (Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits).
+(2) For an income year in which the trustee derives income, the basic rate of income tax for the trustee on each dollar of the trustee’s taxable income is set out in schedule 1, part A, clause 6B (Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits).

 ### HC 9 Classifying trusts
 A trust is classified at the time it makes a distribution as—